Camp Tall Tree 2019

-The Peer Program at Camp Tall Tree is designed to pair neurotypical participants (peer mentors) with participants on the spectrum, so that both can learn from one another.
+The Peer Program at Camp Tall Tree is designed to pair neurotypical participants age 13-17 with participants on the spectrum, so that both can learn from one another.
 They'll get the chance to build friendships with children from different walks of life with unique perspectives all while enjoying all of the fun summer camp has to offer!

 Peers will live together with other Peer participants at camp.
 They will spend part of the day learning about autism and part of the day doing traditional camp activities in groups with other peers and campers on the spectrum.
 Our goal is to both build a bridge of understanding and fun for our peer mentors and campers with autism.